-‘Bazlama’ is simple and delicious folk bread that is mostly cooked in the special designed outdoor rock ovens since centuries at Turkish culture.
-This heritage is still continuing at the Turkish villages today.
-Whenever you go to a village in Turkey, you can see a smoke comes from the backyards of some houses.
-That smoke shows that ‘Bazlama’ bread is cooking at the backyard of that home.
+‘Bazlama’ is a simple and delicious folk bread that is mostly cooked in specially designed outdoor rock ovens for centuries in Turkish culture.
+This heritage is still continuing in the Turkish villages today.
+Whenever you go to a village in Turkey, you can see smoke comes from the backyards of some houses.
+That smoke shows that ‘Bazlama’ bread is cooking in the backyard of that home.

-When I speak with the villagers about why they still keep cooking this bread at outside rock ovens instead of making at stove or oven in the homes, most of them told me that they like the way how ‘Bazlama’ cook and they like the taste of ‘Bazlama’ which cooks at rock stove more than the one which cooks at modern oven.
+When I speak with the villagers about why they still keep cooking this bread at outside rock ovens instead of making at stove or oven in the homes, most of them told me that they like the way how ‘Bazlama’ cook and they like the taste of ‘Bazlama’ which cooks at rock stove more than the ones that cook at a modern oven.

 When I ask the villagers about what makes the ‘Bazlama’ bread so special for them.
 I got the same answers from different villagers.
-They said that modern breads lose their taste and freshness at next day due to the ingredients that are used in them, however ‘Bazlama’ bread protects its taste and freshness minimum one week before it lose its quality and taste.
+They said that modern bread loses its taste and freshness at next day due to the ingredients that are used in them; however, ‘Bazlama’ bread protects its taste and freshness a minimum of one week before it loses its quality and taste.
 The villagers said that the cooking method and the natural and organic ingredients make this difference.
-At below I share a photo of backyard rock oven that I took at one of my trips.
+Below I share a photo of the backyard rock oven that I took on one of my trips.

 Why rock ovens sizes are different than each other?

-This rock oven was the smallest rock oven that I saw at that village.
+This rock oven was the smallest rock oven that I saw in that village.
 When I ask the villager that why some rock ovens are big and why some are small in their village.
-He told me that the household population of the house is very important deciding the size of the rock ovens because if you build bigger size than you need, protecting the heat level get more difficult he said.
-The below recipe is belong to that kind villager.
+He told me that the household population of the house is very important in deciding the size of the rock ovens because if you build a bigger size than you need, protecting the heat level get more difficult he said.
+The below recipe belongs to that villager.

 - 4 cups all-purpose-flour